Skip to content Skip to footer navigation

 This can be a pain and unhelpful if you suffer from allergies and long pet hair can also get caught in the brush heads.

-Stick vacuums can conk out quite suddenly when you least expect it – on average, batteries take 4.5 hours to charge for just 13 minutes of use on full power
+Stick vacuums can conk out quite suddenly – on average, batteries take 4.5 hours to charge for just 13 minutes on full power

 What's more, the battery might not last long enough for you to pick up all the hair.
 Putting the vacuum on a lower setting can help it last longer, but it may not pick up as much hair as you'd like.